Ghost is a free, open source publishing platform. Also available as a hosted service for a monthly subscription cost.

 GitHub is a web-based repository service which offers the distributed revision control and source code management (SCM) functionality of GIT with a graphical user interface, desktop, and mobile integration.
 It also provides collaboration tools such as access control, wikis, task management, code review, bug tracking, and feature requests.
 It offers free accounts, often used to host opensource software projects, and private (paid) repositories.

 Global Translator automatically translates WordPress sites into a variety of user-chosen languages, using one of four translation engines (Google Translation Engine, Babel Fish, Promt, FreeTranslations).

 Google Scholar Citations lets you track citations to your publications, check who is citing your publications, graph your citations over time, compute citation metrics, and view publications by colleagues.

-ICE is a content management system that can convert content authored in Microsoft Word or OpenOffice.org Writer into self-contained course websites using the IMS format.
+Integrated Content Environment (ICE) was an open source project of the Learning Resources Development (LRD) unit at the University of Southern Queensland.
+The content management system allowed users to convert content authored in Microsoft Word or OpenOffice.org Writer into self-contained course websites using the IMS format.

 iShowU is publishing and recording software for Mac.
 It enables you to record audio and video on your screen, capture full screen shots, and program recording settings.